 How to check RAM type (DDR, DDR2 or DDR3) in Windows?
-Well, we've come a long way, from command-based computers to having touch-interface enabled systems.
-Same goes for other supportive hardware on our systems as well.
+Well, we’ve come a long way, from command-based computers to having touch-interface enabled systems.
+The same goes for other supportive hardware on our systems as well.

 Hardware pieces like the Graphic card, USB ports, or even the RAM have held the hand of evolution every step of the way.
 That’s what gave birth to DDR DDR2 and DDR3 types of RAM in the first place.